alpteko/HeuristicOptimization/README.md

 # HeuristicOptimization
-## Solving the TSP using Construction Heuristics and 2-Opt Improvement Heuristic
+## Solving the TSP using Construction Heuristics
+## Applying 2-Opt Improvement Heuristic to Obtained Results